huggingface/transformers/docs/source/en/tasks/audio_classification.md

 ```

 audio-classification
-To perform inference with your fine-tuned model, use a [pipeline].
-Instantiate a `pipeline` for audio classification with your model, and pass your audio file to it:

 The simplest way to try out your fine-tuned model for inference is to use it in a [`pipeline`].
 Instantiate a `pipeline` for audio classification with your model, and pass your audio file to it:
 main